taodevnull/django-cheat-sheet/README.md

 - Test it on the built-in server

 ### Future
-- Add more features about Models...
+- Add more features about Models.